rerobots/hardshare/README.md

 Navigating the sourcetree
 -------------------------

+A [Git LFS](https://git-lfs.github.com/) client is required to clone this repository.
+Note that `git clone` will succeed without `git lfs` available, but some large files will not be fetched.

 Besides the root README (you are reading it), the sourcetree contains more README files in subdirectories that describe contents therein.